Jalapeno Hot Pepper Jelly

 • Let the jars cool completely before securing lids and storing in the refrigerator or freezer.

 • Optional: You can also seal jars in a hot water bath.
-There are instructions in this post, below the recipe card.
+There are instructions in this post.
 Refrigerate jelly after seal is broken.

 Nutrition